simeononsecurity/simeononsecurity.ch/content/articles/how-to-harden-your-network-against-advanced-persistent-threats-apts/index.en.md

 ## Step 5: Implement Data Encryption

-**Data encryption is a powerful tool for protecting sensitive data from APTs.** By encrypting data, you can ensure that even if it is stolen, it cannot be read or used by unauthorized individuals.
+**Data encryption is a powerful tool for protecting sensitive data from APTs.** By encrypting data, you can ensure that even if it is stolen, it can't be read or used by unauthorized individuals.
 It is important to ensure that data is encrypted both in transit and at rest.

 Implementing data encryption is an important step in protecting your organization's sensitive data from APTs. **Data encryption involves transforming data into a code or cipher that can only be read by someone who has the key to decipher it.**